winthegame/slack-bot-copy/README.md

 1. moving conversations from one channel to another
 2. alerting folks in another channel that they might want to join the conversation in your channel.

+# Privacy

+@copy stores none of your messages.